Ashraf-Khabar/Licence-plate-recognition/README.md

 To get started with this project, you'll need to follow the steps below:

 1. Clone the repository to your local machine.
-2. Install the required packages by running `pip install -r requirements.txt` in your terminal.
+2. Install the required packages by running `./requirement.sh` in your terminal.
 3. Start the API by running `python api/main.py` in your terminal.
 4. Access the web application by visiting `http://localhost:5000/` in your browser.